about

 Many of the images and diagrams in this site are expandable.
 Click on the body to expand, click on the title to contract.

-Much of this site's contents are "Stories", "Bites", and "Repositories".
-To those we have recently added "Bits" content.
+Much of this site's contents are "Stories", "Bites", "Bits" and "Repositories".
+Each of these are implemented as threads, e.g., a linked list of pages traversed with "Prev", "Next", and "Pages" menu buttons.
 Stories are narratives about a programming language or other technical topic.
 Think of them as ebooks that give a reasonably thorough presentation of topic details in a series of linked pages, one for each chapter.

 Most repositories have a documentation web page that discusses its code and links to a github repository with the code.
 Essentially, repositories in this site are proxies for the actual code in a github repository.
 We've used Rust for these examples because Rust is the only language for which we have all three: Story, Bites, and Repositories.
 C++ has a story and Repositories.
 For C# there are only a few repositories.
 Eventually I expect that all three will have all of these things.